 The other type of echolalia, delayed echoing, happens when toddlers repeat phrases or sentences they’ve heard in the past, even if they’re not in the situation where they first heard them.
-This might mean repeating lines from a favorite story or video, or it could show up as something you’ve said to him, that he’ll never let you forget.
+This might mean repeating lines from a favorite story or video, or it could show up as something you’ve said to them, that they'll never let you forget.

 When echoing might mean something else

 In most toddlers, echoing or echolalia is a stage that passes by around the time they turn 3, as their language skills develop to the point where they don’t need to echo other people’s words and phrases, and instead can put together the language to express their own thoughts.
 In children with either general language delays or conditions that can lead to language delays, though, echoing can also be a sign that children don’t have the language skills, vocabulary, or understanding of language to create their own simple sentences.

 Most toddlers use at least some degree of echoing as they learn to talk, but most toddlers also grow out of it pretty quickly.
 By age 2 and a half, echoing should have begun to steadily decrease, and to be replaced by more and more of their own words.
 If echoing, or echolalia, stays constant through their third birthday, or becomes a toddler’s main way of communicating, it may be a symptom of a language delay or developmental delay.

 - Lillian Stiegler.
 “Dichotomy in the Echolalia Literature: What do we really believe?”
 American Speech-Language-Hearing Association.
 American Speech-Language-Hearing Association, 2013.
 Web.